uma458467/cloud-native-app-labs/lab-instructions/spring-cloud-netflix-circuit-breaking-metric-aggregation/sc-oss.md

 ### Deploying to PCF

-In PCF the classic Turbine model of pulling metrics from all the distributed Hystrix commands doesn’t work.
-This is because every application has the same `hostname` (every app instance has the same url).
+In PCF, the traditional Turbine model of pulling metrics from all the distributed Hystrix enabled applications doesn’t work.
+This is because every application has the same `hostname` (every app instance has the same URL for a given app).
 The problem is solved with Turbine AMQP.
 Metrics are published through a message broker.
 We'll use RabbitMQ.

 ### Deploy `greeting-hystrix` to PCF